Scattering Cross Section Formula Derived From Macroscopic Model of Detectors: Reflection Coefficient for Imaginary Potential Step in the Dirac Equation

-Thus, any eigenvalue must be a root of $\eta$; since any Jordan block larger than $1\times 1$ has square different from multiples of $I$ because $(sI + N)^2 = s^2 I + 2sN + N^2$ with $N$ the matrix with ones right above the diagonal and zeroes otherwise, it follows that the Jordan normal form of $M$ must be diagonal; thus, $M$ possesses a basis of eigenvectors.
+Suppose first $\eta \neq 0$.
+We show that $M$ is diagonalizable.
+Since both roots of $\eta$ are non-zero, and since any Jordan block larger than $1\times 1$ with eigenvalue $s\neq 0$ has square different from multiples of $I$ because $(sI + N)^2 = s^2 I + 2sN + N^2$ with $N$ the matrix with ones right above the diagonal and zeroes otherwise, it follows that the Jordan normal form of $M$ must be diagonal; thus, $M$ possesses a basis of eigenvectors.
 There are two complex roots $\pm s_0$ of $\eta$.

 Each root has a 2d eigenspace: Indeed, $X := \mathrm{tr}[(M-sI)^2] = \mathrm{tr}[M^2 -2sM + s^2] = 4(\eta + s^2)$ since $\mathrm{tr}\, M = 0$.
 Let $m_\pm$ be the multiplicity of the eigenvalue $\pm s_0$; then $X = m_+(s-s_0)^2 + m_-(s+s_0)^2$.
 Choose $s=\pm s_0$, then $X = 4m_\mp s_0^2$; by the above, $X=8s_0^2$, so $m_\mp=2$.